danchoi/herbalizer/README.md

 # herbalizer

-A Haml to Erb translator, written in Haskell.
+A HAML to ERB translator, written in Haskell.

 This program converts HAML templates to ERB.